Whuh oh, hold up a second.

 The world gets elaborated on a ton and I really enjoy it, because it feels like Miura did hell of research into ideas of old mysticism and fantasy, and I just plain find it fascinating and immersive.
 Aside from more worldbuilding, we also get more characters.
 This is where a lot of criticism toward Berserk these days comes from, but I (mostly) welcome the new cast that joins Guts and, unsurprisingly, begins to heal his wounded heart once more.
 I could do without this one thief-ish kid (though he has his moments), but every other character introduced so far has been a winner to me, and unlike during the Golden Age, absolutely every one of them gets elaboration, and it all ranges from pretty decent to wow, that sure is something.
 My favorite of the new characters is easily Shierke, a witch girl who lived a sheltered life until Guts and crew blustered their way into it.
 She’s adorable, powerful, smart, and though precocious she’s often immature.
 Her magic ranges from simple and useful to oh my god, awe-inspiring.
 Love Shierke!

 Anyway I love Berserk in general.
 It’s a favorite, highly recommended.
 Something I hadn’t noticed but a friend pointed out: this series is long, so why aren’t you talking about that Terrence?
 I thought, oh, I guess it is long.
 I even commented on it being long at the start, but honestly I didn’t ever mind the daunting amount of content.
 Unlike with most long-runners, nothing in Berserk feels like it’s there just as filler or like it’s just an aside or something; everything in the manga has been pretty crucial to the overall plot and to the characters’ motivations and emotional states (even a few of the dumber things later on, and readers of the series probably know what I mean by “dumber things”).
 I never groaned about or even particularly noticed the amount to read because I kept getting more and more good stuff that was all worth reading.
 The series is simply very, very… compelling.
 It’s no wonder complaints about the somewhat regular hiatuses it experiences are so loud and so apparent, because people want to see where the story will go, and due to the aforementioned lack-of-fate, who knows?
-Who knows what will happen?
-I want to know!
-Tell me Guts will be okay!
-Miura, you dick!
-Cut that out!
-YOU KNOW WHAT!!
-TELL ME WHAT HAPPENS!!
+Well… by now we can guess.

 You want criticism?
 Miura switched to digital drawing in the last few years and he isn’t completely good at it yet (as of the latest chapter (it’s July, 2018) it’s gotten pretty good again).
 Also, overall the comedy is hit and miss, and there’s definitely an over-reliance on weird references to reality outside of the comic, goddamn it Puck.
 That’s it.
 This series is superb, no wonder everyone says you should go read it already if you haven’t.
 Great action that gets even more wild and creative once fantasy is upped to eleven (have I mentioned how I like that Guts is really, really fast despite swinging such a large weapon?
 Cause I do), intriguing story that begs you to keep reading it, and the characters.
 Aaahhh man the characters, The cast is really what makes this manga.